Gene Ween: Personal life

+Freeman lived and recorded at his home in Lambertville, New Jersey, until moving to Woodstock, New York, in 2012 and then Seattle, Washington, in 2020.

-Freeman has talked about drug use, but does not often divulge specifics.
+Freeman has talked about his drug use prior to his sobriety.
 He spoke openly and in detail about his personal life, drug use, and time spent in Ween on the WTF with Marc Maron podcast (episode 309).

-Freeman has lived and recorded at his home in Lambertville, New Jersey.